Reasoning Models Can be Accurately Pruned Via Chain-of-Thought Reconstruction: Experiments

 \subsection{One-shot pruning}

-\textbf{Experimental Setup.} To test the effectiveness of reasoning-aware compression, we perform one-shot pruning on several open-source Qwen architectures (1.5B, 7B, 14B, 32B) which have been distilled from the DeepSeek-R1 model.
-Each model is pruned in one-shot with SparseGPT at layer-wise unstructured sparsity of 20\%, 30\%, 40\% and 50\% using 1M calibration tokens from: (i) the standard English--web C4 corpus, (ii) \textsc{Open-R1-Math-220k} \cite{openr1} or \textsc{Codeforces} \cite{codeforces2025} problem statements without answers or reasoning traces (''prompt only'') and (iii) those prompts augmented with up to $T_\text{max} = 8192$ on--policy chain--of--thought tokens collected from each corresponding dense model, as described in Algorithm 1 (``RAC''). \\
+\textbf{Experimental Setup.} To test the effectiveness of RAC, we perform one-shot pruning on two families of open-source reasoning models: (i) DeepSeek-R1 distilled Qwen variants (1.5B, 7B, 14B, 32B) released by \citet{deepseekai2025deepseekr1incentivizingreasoningcapability}, and (ii) the Qwen3 reasoning models (1.7B, 8B, 14B).
+Each model is pruned in one-shot with SparseGPT at layer-wise unstructured sparsity of 20\%, 30\%, 40\% and 50\% using 1M calibration tokens from: (i) the standard English--web C4 corpus, (ii) \textsc{Open-R1-Math-220k} \citep{openr1} or \textsc{Codeforces} \citep{codeforces2025} problem statements without answers or reasoning traces (``prompt only''), and (iii) those prompts augmented with up to $T_\text{max} = 8192$ on--policy chain--of--thought tokens collected from each corresponding dense model, as described in Algorithm~\ref{alg:rac} (``RAC'').

 For mathematical reasoning we use \textsc{Math500} and report \textbf{acc@1:1}: the percentage of problems for which the model’s single most-confident prediction exactly matches the ground-truth answer (Top-1 accuracy).
 For \textbf{code generation} we use the CodeGen evaluation harness and report \textbf{acc@1:16}, i.e. the percentage of cases in which the correct solution appears anywhere within the model’s top-16 predictions, irrespective of rank (Top-16 accuracy).
 All evaluations are zero-shot with no additional few-shot examples, and a 32k output token budget.
-This closely follows the evaluation pipeline used by \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and the open-source replication of the DeepSeek pipeline from \cite{openr1}.
+This follows the evaluation pipeline used by \citet{deepseekai2025deepseekr1incentivizingreasoningcapability} and the open-source replication from \citet{openr1}.